 Rodent Infestations – Preventive Defense

 Perhaps you are not currently battling rodents.
-Be glad, but also take time for a bit of preventive rodent defense.
-It’s as simple as walking the perimeter of your house.
-The goal: identifying and repairing gaps in the attic soffit and exhaust vents, crawlspace vents, etc.; sealing all openings rodents can squeeze through.
+Be glad, but also take time for a bit of preventive rodent defense, which includes many of the same tasks listed above, including walking the perimeter of your house to seal all openings rodents can squeeze through.
+Identify and repair gaps in your attic soffit and exhaust vents, crawlspace vents, and other areas, sealing all openings.

 But for some of you, a Charlotte home rodent invasion has already become a reality.
 If so, do not treat this as a minor problem- deal with winter rodent invaders quickly, safely and effectively.
 If you need professional and humane pest removal, contact Carolina Pest Management.
 We tailor our treatment methods to your needs and preferences, effectively solving your problem while minimizing environmental impact.
 If you have rodents in your home, Carolina Pest Management is a primary Metrolina-regional resource for humane wildlife removal!
 Contact us today!